ayushblaze/Using-TensorFlow/README.md

 # Learning_TensorFlow
-This repository will be containing the codes in which I'll be implementing different functions TensorFlow offers us.
+This repository will be containing the codes in which I'll be implementing different functions TensorFlow offers us, And examples implementing those functions. :)